mrirecon/raga/README.md

-# Rational Approximation of Golden Angles: Accelerated Reconstructions with Simple and Numerically Reproducible Radial Sampling
+# Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI

 This repository includes the scripts to **create** the **Figures and Tables for** the publication